The Harvey Entertainment Company: Purchase by Jeffrey A. Montgomery

-In 1995, the company partnered with MCA and Universal Family Entertainment to launch Universal/Harvey Animation Studios, who produced series based on Harvey Comics' properties.
+In 1995, the company partnered with MCA and Universal Family Entertainment to launch Universal/Harvey Animation Studios, which produced series based on Harvey Comics' properties.
+Under its venture, their first produced series The Spooktacular New Adventures of Casper was aired on Fox Kids between 1996 and 1999.
+It was produced by Universal Cartoon Studios, and acted as a spinoff of the 1995 live-action film, and it was the second newly produced series from Harvey overall.

 On May 29, 1996, Harvey commissioned Saban Entertainment to produce new direct-to-video material based on Casper and Richie Rich, with 20th Century Fox Home Entertainment secured as the distributor.
 This deal was placed outside of the theatrical deal with Universal, of which they would produce a sequel to the 1995 Casper film and retain all other theatrical rights to the character.
-In September, a second newly produced series, Richie Rich was syndicated for a single series of thirteen episodes.
+In September, a third newly produced series, Richie Rich was syndicated for a single series of thirteen episodes.

-In February 1997, Harvey re-acquired full merchandising and licensing rights to their properties including Casper and Richie Rich from Universal Pictures, although they would continue to work with the company on new animated projects.
+In February 1997, Harvey re-acquired full merchandising and licensing rights to their properties, including Casper and Richie Rich from Universal Pictures, although they would continue to work with the company on new animated projects.
 The company reported a net loss of $386,000 in March, which Harvey blamed on the repurchase.
-In September, the company expanded their deal with Saban Entertainment to include an additional Casper feature - Casper Meets Wendy for a fall 1998 release, with 20th Century Fox Home Entertainment remaining on board as distributor.
+Following the release of Casper: A Spirited Beginning in September 1997, the company would expand their deal with Saban Entertainment to include a Casper followup - Casper Meets Wendy for a fall 1998 release, with 20th Century Fox Home Entertainment remaining on board as distributor.
+A Richie Rich sequel - Richie Rich's Christmas Wish was also released under Saban's deal during Christmas 1998.

 In February 1998, Harvey pre-sold a package of HarveyToons cartoons, entitled The HarveyToons Show, to the then-upcoming Fox Family Channel.
 Jeffrey A. Montgomery and Greg Yulish were ousted from the company in March.
 On July 27, Harvey announced that through a business plan with the Global Media Management Group, the company would produce a slate of twelve direct-to-video feature films and three television shows.